MicrosoftDocs/Advertising-docs/BingAds/hotel-service/reporting.md

 - MissedImpressionsOther
 - MissedImpressionsSpendingCapReached

-You must include one or more of these ID columns or the report request fails:

-- HotelGroupId
-- HotelId
-- PartnerHotelId
-- SubAccountId

-> [!NOTE]
-> SOV data is available beginning May 1, 2018.
+SOV data is available beginning May 1, 2018.
 If you specify a reporting period that includes dates prior to May 1, 2018, the SOV fields will contain a zero (0) value for dates prior to 1 May.

 ## Sample Performance report